Image Demoireing in RAW and sRGB Domains: Methodology

 \subsection{Design of RGISP}

-RGISP is proposed to transform pre-demoiréd RAW features $\mathbf{D}_{raw}$ into sRGB domain $\mathbf{D}_{out}$, with the assistance of pre-demoiréd sRGB features $\mathbf{D}_{rgb}$.
-Matrix transformation is commonly employed in the traditional ISP pipelines~\cite{cameras2006image}.It enables the enhancement or conversion of image colors to another color space through a channel-wise matrix transformation, which is facilitated by globally shared settings like environmental illumination and color space specifications~\cite{jin2023dnf}.
+RGISP is proposed to transform pre-demoiréd RAW features $\mathbf{D}_{raw}$ into sRGB domain $\mathbf{D}_{out}$.
+With the assistance of pre-demoiréd sRGB features $\mathbf{D}_{rgb}$, a device-dependent ISP can be learned in RGISP.
+Matrix transformation is commonly employed in the traditional ISP pipelines~\cite{nakamura2017image}.
+It enables the enhancement or conversion of image colors to another color space through a channel-wise matrix transformation, which is facilitated by globally shared settings such as environmental illumination and color space specifications~\cite{jin2023dnf}.
 Building upon this principle, we introduce matrix transformation as a means to perform color transformation, as illustrated in Fig.~\ref{fig:RGISP}.
-The design of this matrix transformation is informed by recent advancements in transposed cross-attention.
+The design of this matrix transformation is motivated by recent advancements in transposed cross-attention.